Romanée Saint Vivant Appellation Wine

 The Romanée-Saint-Vivant Appellation

 Since 1936, Romanée Saint Vivant has been a French Appellation d'Origine Contrôlée (AOC).
-The Romanée Saint Vivant appellation is primarily a Burgundy Grand Cru, produced by estates such as Arnoux-Lachaux, the famous Domaine de la Romanée Conti, and Domaine André Cathiard.
+The Romanée Saint Vivant appellation is primarily a Burgundy Grand Cru, produced by estates: Arnoux-Lachaux, the famous Domaine de la Romanée Conti or the André Cathiard estate.

-With over 9.3 hectares of vineyards, the appellation produces only Pinot Noir.
+With over 9.3 hectares of vineyards, the appellation produces exclusively Pinot Noir.
 The wines offer aromas of roses and cherries.
-This wine, with its fine and delicate texture, is considered the most "feminine" of the Vosne grand crus.
+This wine with its fine and delicate texture is considered the most "feminine" of Vosne's grand crus.
 The aging potential of a bottle of Romanée Saint Vivant is 10 to 20 years, up to 50 years for the greatest vintages.

 Read more